DW200 annual course

 architectural historian, PhD candidate in History of Art.
 Supervised the architectural program at the State Hermitage for 10 years. academic supervisor of the Master's program at the HSE School of Design (St. Petersburg). specialist in the history of architecture of the 19th-20th centuries.
 Researcher and curator of art history programs at DesignWorkout®.

-curator of design history
+curator of concepts

 curator of linguistics